 U.S. assistance to sub-Saharan Africa reached a peak in 1985, when global competition with the Soviet Union was at a high point.
 As the Cold War eased, security assistance levels for Africa began to drop.
-In constant dollar terms, bilateral economic assistance for Africa today remains just above the FY1990 low.
-The Organization for Economic Cooperation and Development reports that in 1999, the United States ranked third as a bilateral African development aid donor, behind France and Germany.
-In some recent years, the United States has ranked fourth, behind Japan.
+The Organization for Economic Cooperation and Development reports that the United States ranks behind France as a bilateral African development aid donor and, in some years falls, behind Germany and Japan as well.

-Bilateral channels for aid to Africa, in addition to DA, include food assistance, refugee assistance, and the Peace Corps, which has over 2,200 volunteers in the sub-Saharan region.
+Bilateral channels for aid to Africa, in addition to DA, include food assistance, refugee assistance, and the Peace Corps, which has about 2,100 volunteers in the sub-Saharan region.
 The U.S. African Development Foundation makes small grants to African cooperatives, youth groups, and other self-help organizations.
 U.S. security assistance, though still far below levels seen in the 1980s, has increased in recent years, primarily because of U.S. support for African peacekeeping initiatives.
 The World Bank's International Development Association (IDA) is the principal channel for multilateral U.S. aid.